 They exist for the good of all, not the profit of a few.

 The public land heist is the brainchild of a few special interests, including the American Lands Council, a group dedicated to unraveling the core policy that keeps our public lands owned by the people, for the people.

 Backed by wealthy private interests who put profit above people, the group is pitching legislation that aims to dispose of our shared public lands to state governments and private entities.
 The catch is, when a state owns land, it no longer belongs to the public.
 It can be sold off, developed, exploited, or turned into private real estate.
 States have no obligation to involve the public in these decisions.
-Last year, 35 bills were introduced to seize and sell off public lands in 11 western states – and now these issues are moving to Congress and even the presidential campaigns.
+In the last year, this issue has moved from western state legislatures to U.S. Congress, where some members are determined to transfer or outright sell off our nation's public lands.

 Imagine if the places you like to hike, climb, paddle, ski, bike, fish, hunt, or camp were suddenly sold so that a state government could fix a hole in its budget.
 That would be a terrible loss.
 Our public lands support a vibrant recreation economy and millions of jobs.
 More importantly, our shared enjoyment of American land is a way of life for our generation and the next.

 We need your voice.

 The majority of Americans want to keep public lands in public hands, but most policymakers have been slow to speak out against the land heist.
 Some still think they can get away with voting to sell off our American heritage.
 Until their constituents speak out and express their support for our public lands, policymakers will be reluctant to spend political capital fighting this idea.

 Simply put, public lands haven’t been an idea that has needed defending until now.
 This petition is the first step to show policymakers that voters support our public lands.
 More importantly, once you've signed, Outdoor Alliance will keep you updated with alerts targeted to your state and district, to make sure you can share your voice when it counts the most.